Panarin, Shesterkin lead Rangers to 4-0 win over Devils - WHIZ News

 KRAVTSOV’S FIRST … ALMOST

 Rangers rookie Vitali Kravtsov appeared to get his first NHL goal just past the midpoint of the third period, converting a nice, cross-ice pass from Pavel Buchnevich on a Rangers rush.
-However, the goal was disallowed after Devils coach Lindy Ruff challenged the play for offside.
+However, the goal was disallowed after Ruff challenged the play for offside.

 JONES ON ICE